breeze833/voice_echo_bot/README.md

 # A Simple Voice Echo Bot

-This is a simple bot.
+This is a simple bot for demonstrating how to integrate speech-to-text and text-to-speech packages.
 It records your voice, uses the Google Clod Speech to obtain the text, sends the text to the Google Translation for synthesizing the voice, and plays the voice.
+In this project, `PyAudio`, `pygame`, `pynput`, `gTTS`, and `google-cloud-speech` are used.

 ## Installation